-It is called by many names, yet the celebration of the Lunar New Year in many Asian cultures remains the same.
+Many names call it, yet the celebration of the Lunar New Year in many Asian cultures remains the same.
 It is a holiday based on the lunar calendar, not the Western Gregorian calendar.
-The main difference is the Gregorian calendar is based on the earth’s orbit around the sun and the lunar calendar is based on the moon’s orbit around the earth.
+The main difference is the Gregorian calendar is based on the Earth’s orbit around the sun, and the lunar calendar is based on the moon’s orbit around the Earth.
 As a result, this holiday is always celebrated on the second moon after the winter solstice.
-This year it happens to be Sunday 22 January 2023.
-Among the cultures that celebrate this fun holiday include Chinese, Japanese, Korean, and Vietnamese.
+This year, it happens to be Wednesday, 29 January 2025.
+The cultures celebrating this fun holiday include Chinese, Japanese, Korean, and Vietnamese.

-Because people from all over the world are now traveling to China, they ask me how this holiday was established, and why it is called Spring Festival versus Chinese New Year in China.
+Because people from all over the world are now traveling to China, they asked me how this holiday was established and why it is called Spring Festival versus Chinese New Year in China.
 After all, isn’t China where the Chinese New Year began?

-The origin of the Lunar New year is most fascinating.
-As with most cultures, many traditions come from mythology and legends of unknown origin.
+The origin of the Lunar New Year is most fascinating.
+Like most cultures, many traditions come from mythology and legends of unknown origin.
 But no matter which culture celebrates this holiday, they all tell the same story of its origin.

 The old man’s efforts worked.
 When the villagers returned home, they were surprised the old man had survived.
-The monster Nian, on the other hand, was so frightened he never returned to the village.
+On the other hand, the monster Nian is so frightened that he never returns to the village.
 As a result, the village celebrated each year with red paper on the door, lit firecrackers, and wore new and red clothes.
 This tradition lives on to this day.

 As to how Chinese New Year became known as Spring Festival, this story is equally if not even more interesting to know.
-It all began back in 1582 when Jesuit missionaries first introduced the western Gregorian calendar to China.
-By 1912 it became the standard calendar used by the general population.
-China wanted to do all things Western, so it celebrated the January 1 New Year.
+It all began in 1582 when Jesuit missionaries introduced the Western Gregorian calendar to China.
+By 1912, it had become the standard calendar used by the general population.
+China wanted to do everything Western, so it celebrated the January 1 New Year.
 In fact, in 1949, the Communist Party forbade the celebration of the traditional Chinese New Year.

 However, by the 1980s, new Chinese leaders had a change of heart and allowed the celebration of the traditional Chinese New Year.
-In 1996, China established a weeklong vacation called Spring Festival, giving people the opportunity to travel home to their villages to celebrate the Lunar New Year.
-Today, it is the largest movement of people for a holiday anywhere in the world.
+In 1996, China established a weeklong vacation called Spring Festival, allowing people to travel home to their villages to celebrate the Lunar New Year.
+Today, it is the most significant movement of people for a holiday anywhere in the world.

 Just for Fun: